baekur-online/judy-fong-online/stories/malabar.md

 ## Food

 On my first day, I passed by an outdoor market which sold lots of foods and especially fruits.
-I ate delicious apricots, strawberries, and loquat.
+Being there reminded me why I don't prioritize making food or looking for food, because I grew up in a similarly food abundant place.
+It felt like coming home.
+At the market, I ate delicious apricots, strawberries, and loquat.
 In review, the strawberries were a bit tart.
 Meanwhile, the loquat was quite large and a little fragile after being smushed by the strawberries all day but it was still great.

 Afterward, I had assorted house made dim sum at Shin Ye.
 It was good but tasted more like homemade dim sum than professional restaurant dim sum.
 The wrappers were all a very similar texture and flavor.
-None were thin or translucent.
-The variety contained xiaolongbao which were great because they had soup inside.
+Whereas restaurant quality dim sum usually has a variety of textures, some thin and others translucent.
+The variety contained xiaolongbao which were great because they had soup inside, which unfortunately isn't always the cause despite it being xiaolongbao's signature feature.

-Later in my trip, I went to Malabar where I got bavette, shrimp, and ube latte.
+On my second day, I went to Malabar where I got bavette, shrimp, and a warm ube latte.
 It came with some deliciously sweet sliced baguette on the side.
 Both dishes were amazing.
+The ube latte was okay.

-In terms of snacking, there were Lots of bakeries and pâtissier.
-The day prior I got a croissant and pain au chocolat at a different bakery.
-It might have been Boulangerie du Champ de Mars since they have similar bags for their pastries and its approximately the distance I walked away from the hotel.
+In terms of snacking, there were lots of bakeries and pâtissier.
+On my third day I got a croissant and pain au chocolat at a bakery, Boulangerie du Champ de Mars, which has pretty unique pastry bags with lots of words on it.
+It was within walk distance from my hotel.
 I highly recommend their croissant.
 It was delicious.
-They also sold pistachio macarons among other flavors like coffee, chocolate, and lemon.
+They also sold large pistachio macarons with flavors like coffee, chocolate, and lemon.

-I went to La Parisienne Mickaël Reydellet boulangerielaparisienne.com and got brioche cadre sweet, a strawberry tartlet and a chousette de pomme.
-It was very flakey.
+On my last day, I went to La Parisienne Mickaël Reydellet.
+The website is boulangerielaparisienne.com and got three items, a brioche cadre sweet, a strawberry tartlet and a chousette de pomme.
+Chousettes de pomme were found in nearly every bakery.
+The one I ate was very flakey.
 The bakery was just around the corner from my hotel.

 carrefour city was a corner store that was often opened late despite Google listing it as having shorter opening hours. red oasis is like a mix between apple juice and ribena. i highly recommend along with orangina.